EdgarasSp/tt-beauty-services-app/README.md

 #### Performance

-Performance was consistently good throughout all pages, only being slowed down slightly by images (which were already compressed), external embeded youtube video, and external JavaScript resources such as JQuery.
+Performance was consistently good throughout all pages, only being slowed down slightly by images (which were already compressed), external embedded YouTube video, and external JavaScript resources such as JQuery.

 #### Best Practises